 This first version of the coupler was not very successful due to excessive slack.
-The spline inserted into the motor was a very loose fit and would rattle around, resulting in lots of noise and making the car jump/jerk when the throttle was applied.
-(Note: the MES motor has an involved spline, a spline on the inside).
+The spline inserted into the motor was a very loose fit and would rattle around resulting in lots of noise and making the car jump/jerk when the throttle was applied.
+(Note: the MES motor has an involved spline, which is a spline on the inside).

-In this close-up you can see where the old spline has worn.
+In this close-up of the new and old splines you can see where the old spline has worn.

 After several years I finally got super frustrated and asked Geoff O’Tool, a skilled friend with lots of experience in converting electric vehicles, to make me one of his couplers.
-This uses a clutch center, a custom housing and new spline (cut over size).
+These use a clutch center, custom housing and new spline (cut over size).
 Problem solved!

 I have a Degree in Electrical Engineering from the University of Technology Sydney and am employed in Broadcast Television Industry.
 My hobby is the (continuing) modification of MR02EV.
 I am also the National Treasurer of the Australian Electric Vehicle Association.